andyml123/andyml123.github.io/get-well-prayers.md

 <div class="prayers">
-Merciful God,
+<p>Merciful God,</p>

-I offer prayers for my friend who is ill.
+<p>I offer prayers for my friend who is ill.
 Bless her with healing.
 Change her circumstances.
 Cause wholeness and wellness to come in abundance.
-I, who have a healthy spirit, pray that I may share the vibrancy of my soul, as I share my heart in prayer.
+I, who have a healthy spirit, pray that I may share the vibrancy of my soul, as I share my heart in prayer.</p>

 <p>Amen</p>
 </div>